Curricular Practical Training (CPT)

 - The internship course must be in the same semester in which you are employed in the internship posit.

 - Optional internship: internship that is not part of your degree requirements nor in your curriculum.
-For Graduate students, if you are on approved Full-Time Equivalency (FTE) or Reduced Course Load (RCL) due to Completion of Study, you are ineligible for CPT.
+For Graduate students, if you have been/are on approved Full-Time Equivalency (FTE) or Reduced Course Load (RCL) due to Completion of Study, you are ineligible for CPT.
+You should consider to apply for Thesis OPT.

 - Full-time job or long term employment.